adam-dorin/adam-dorin/README.md

 - 👋 Hi, I’m @adam-dorin
 - 👀 I’m interested in gaming and godot
 - 🌱 I’m currently learning godot
-- 📫 How to reach me adam@hellionhedgehog.games
+- 📫 How to reach me dorin@hellionhedgehog.games

 <!---
 - 💞️ I’m looking to collaborate on ...